clfreeman7/clfreeman7.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Caitlin!
-I'm a roboticst currently working as a Visiting Scholar at the [University of Alabama](https://sites.ua.edu/arl/).
-My work is focused on the design, fabrication, and control of modular reconfigurable soft robots.
+I'm a roboticst by training currently working as a Postdoctoral Research Associate at [St. Jude Children's Research Hospital](https://www.stjude.org/research/departments/imaging-sciences.html).
+My dissertation work was focused on the design, fabrication, and control of modular reconfigurable soft robots.

 <!---
 <p align="center">